tarinyoom/sph/README.md

-# browser-sph
+# SPH
-Smoothed-particle hydrodynamics in the browser!
+Physical fluid simulation using smoothed-particle hydrodynamics (SPH).
+Made in rust, using the bevy engine.